rune/rune/docs/docs/quick-start.md

 }
 ```

-Finally, we provide setup function, actions, and other game information to `Rune.initLogic`:
+Finally, we provide setup function, actions, and other game info to `Rune.initLogic()`:

 ```js
 Rune.initLogic({